 - Building insulation

-Companies that shipped asbestos-containing materials to Duwamish Shipyard have faced hundreds of personal injury lawsuits.
+Companies that shipped asbestos-containing materials to Duwamish Shipyard have faced hundreds of personal injury or wrongful death mesothelioma lawsuits.
 Most employees did not sue the shipyard.
 They filed asbestos lawsuits against the companies that provided and shipped the products that contained asbestos.

 One of the biggest ways that workers at this shipyard were exposed to asbestos was overhauling barges, as well as the restoration of vessels.
 Most ships were built with asbestos-containing materials.
 When employees of the shipyard restored parts, they needed to cut through parts of the ship that released invisible asbestos fibers into the air.
 Workers breathed in and inhaled these fibers and some became ill with mesothelioma.